PLHC/order-book/README.md

 To separate the market provider from the traders, communication is built using the gRPC framework.
 It encapsulates methods to communicate between processes.
-The service and the message structures are defined in the [proto file](proto/MarketAccess.proto).
-The service offers four kinds of possible requests: insertion, deletion, update, and display.
-The traders use the first three to interact with their orders in the market, the latter one returns the orderbook content as a string.
+The service and the message structures are defined in the [proto file](proto/MarketAccess.proto)and offer four kinds of requests: insertion, deletion, update, and display.
+The traders use the first three to interact with their orders in the market, whereas the latter one returns the orderbook content as a string.

 ## Multi-threading on the Server side